(one synonym: Aprosita ulothrix Turner, 1914)

 (Photo: courtesy of Lorraine Jenkins, Port Lincoln Junior Primary School, South Australia)

-This Caterpillar is dark brown and hairy, with pale patches on the back of all the abdominal segments.
+This Caterpillar is hairy, and varies from off-white to dark grey, with orange or red patches on the back of all the abdominal segments, and coloured marks on the thorax.
 The caterpillar has been found feeding on :

 The male adult moths of this species are basically colored grey.
-The forewings each have two zig-zag dark lines across them, and the hindwings each have one.
-The wingspan is about 2 cms.
+The forewings each have two dark transverse zig-zag lines, sometimes edged with yellow, and which sometimes touch in the middle.
+The hindwings each have one dark transverse zigzag line.
+The wingspan of the male is about 2.5 cms.

 The species is found over much of Australia, including